fpera0248/Capital-One-SES-Movie-App/README.md

 I struggled using React to build this application but I found that building a web application from ground up and making it work efficiently is a very rewarding feeling.
 This was also my first time using an API, so it was a very interesting experience as well.

 I also was exposed to React JavaScript and learned about API calls and information rendering.

+Learned how to use Github effectively for version control.